 W.L.
-Gore’s hernia mesh was approved by the FDA without any testing whatsoever.
+Gore’s hernia mesh (BIO-A) was approved by the FDA without any testing whatsoever.
 The FDA allowed W.L.
 Gore to start selling hernia mesh through a process called the 510(k) process.
 When a product is substantially similar to another product that is already on the market and has been approved, the FDA allows a device maker to sell after they have notified the FDA.
 This is how many different hernia mesh products have been permitted to hit the market.

 Patients are encouraged to report to the FDA when they have experienced an adverse event with a medical device.
 Their reports are found in the FDA’s MAUDE database and are publicly available.
 A recent search of the MAUDE database shows that adverse event reports are still coming in at a steady pace.